 Front-desk receptionists will usually have a medium-level knowledge of the organization.
 They will know of certain people when specific titles are mentioned but will not have a deep knowledge of what is going on inside the different departments and organizations.

 These are gatekeepers that are usually only responsible for routing calls.
 The good news with this type of gatekeeper is that they will usually have a low level of motivation to screen you out as their goal is to route calls and usually have not been given an instruction to screen out salespeople.

 These gatekeepers will have little knowledge of the organization and the depth of their knowledge will be limited to the information that they can access in the company directory system that they have access to.

 A lot of the gatekeepers that you can encounter are administrative assistants that are either aligned with an executive or a group of executives.
 When teleprospecting at an executive level, you will often have your calls answered by these individuals as the prospects that you are calling often have their phones or call routed to their desk.

 These gatekeepers will do a thorough job of screening out salespeople, but the key word there is “thorough”.
 Where a front-desk receptionist will screen out anyone that appears to be a salesperson, an executive assistant will also operate with the objective to filter out salespeople but they will try to make a more informed decision in terms of who they let in and who they block out.

-In other words, they might ask questions and learn what a salesperson is calling about before

-  determining what best to do.
+In other words, they might ask questions and learn what a salesperson is calling about before determining what best to do.

-  The other key thing with this gatekeeper is that they often have a deep level of knowledge of the

-  organization and what is going on and you can often tap into that ask good questions.
+The other key thing with these gatekeepers is that they often have a deep level of knowledge of the organization and what is going on and you can often tap into that and ask good questions.